-The CHS faculty requires each NHS candidate (3.700 GPA) to perform a total of 20 hours per year of community service between the fall of 9th grade and the start of 12th grade.
+The CHS faculty requires each NHS candidate (3.600 GPA) to perform a total of 20+ hours per year of community service between the fall of 9^{th} grade and the start of 12^{th} grade.
+After NHS induction, a minimum of half of these hours must be completed in peer tutoring at CHS in order to remain in good standing.